Ostrov (Karlovy Vary District): Sights

-The landmark of the historic centre is the Ostrov Castle.
+The main landmark of the historic centre is the Ostrov Castle.
 It is an extensive complex of buildings with a castle park.
 An old guarding castle was rebuilt into a Renaissance residence at the turn of the 15th and 16th centuries.
 In the 1640s, it was rebuilt and extended, and another castle building (the so-called Palace of Princes) was added at the end of the 17th century.
 Today the main building with a roofed courtyard houses the town hall, expositions of the history of the castle and the porcelain production in the town, and the information centre.
-The Palace of Princes serves as the town library, its Václav Havel's Orangery is used for exhibitions and concerts.
+The Palace of Princes serves as the town library, its Václav Havel Orangery (named after Václav Havel) is used for exhibitions and concerts.

 The English-style castle park was originally a formal castle garden founded in 1625.
 In the centre of the park is the baroque summer house from 1673–1679.
 It houses a branch of the Karlovy Vary Art Gallery with exhibitions of mostly contemporary art and an exhibition of European porcelain.

 The monastery complex is located next to the castle park.
 The Piarist monastery was founded in 1644.
 The early Baroque complex includes the Church of the Annunciation from 1666–1673, the funeral Chapel of Saint Anne from 1644, the Chapel of Saint Florian from 1692–1693, and the Chapel of the Virgin Mary of Einsiedeln from 1709–1710.
 There are various expositions in the church and chapels, the convent building is closed to the public.

-The parish Church of Saint Michael and Mary, the Virgin Most Faithful dates from the late 13th century.
-It was reconstructed after fires between 1567 and 1572, and then rebuilt again in 1607–1609 and 1636.
+The Church of Saint Michael and Mary, the Virgin Most Faithful dates from the late 13th century.
+This parish church was reconstructed after fires between 1567 and 1572, and then rebuilt again in 1607–1609 and 1636.
 Several Renaissance tombstones have been preserved, the most valuable of which is the tombstone from 1521 with a Schlick epitaph.

 The Church of Saint James the Great from the 1220s was originally a Romanesque parish church.
 In the 16th century, it became a cemetery church.
 At the beginning of the 17th century, it was reconstructed in the early Baroque style.

 Red Tower of Death is a red-brick tower that served as a sorting house for uranium ore in Vykmanov work camp in 1951–1956.
 Today it is a national cultural monument and, since 2019, it has been a UNESCO World Heritage Site as a part of the Ore Mountain Mining Region.